adendek/DownstreamTracking/README.md

 # LHCb DownstreamTracking study
+Detailed description of the problem can be find in the file **DownstreamTracking/SeedClasifier/Baseline.ipynb**

 ##Installation python ML
 To setup the ML part of the  downstream tracking study you need to: